learn-co-curriculum/validations-in-controller-actions-rails/README.md

 # Validations in Controller Actions

-Now that we know Rails automatically performs validations defined on models, let's use this information to easily display validation errors to the user.
+Now that we know Rails automatically performs validations defined on models, let's use this information to help users fix typos or other problems in their form submissions.

 At this point, we'll be covering step two of the following flow: